Head-to-head comparison across 1benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 1M

-Pick Composer 2.5 if you want the stronger benchmark profile.
-DeepSeek V4 Pro only becomes the better choice if you need the larger 1M context window or you would rather avoid the extra latency and token burn of a reasoning model.
+Pick DeepSeek V4 Pro if you want the stronger benchmark profile.
+Composer 2.5 only becomes the better choice if agentic is the priority or you want the cheaper token bill.

 DeepSeek V4 Pro is also the more expensive model on tokens at $1.74 input / $3.48 output per 1M tokens, versus $0.50 input / $2.50 output per 1M tokens for Composer 2.5.
 Composer 2.5 is the reasoning model in the pair, while DeepSeek V4 Pro is not.
 That usually helps on harder chain-of-thought-heavy tests, but it can also mean more latency and more token spend in real use.
 DeepSeek V4 Pro gives you the larger context window at 1M, compared with 200K for Composer 2.5.

-Composer 2.5 is ahead on BenchLM's provisional leaderboard, 82 to 70.
+DeepSeek V4 Pro is ahead on BenchLM's provisional leaderboard, 67 to 64.
 The biggest single separator in this matchup is Terminal-Bench 2.0, where the scores are 69.3% and 59.1%.

 Composer 2.5 has the edge for agentic tasks in this comparison, averaging 69.3 versus 59.1.
 Inside this category, Terminal-Bench 2.0 is the benchmark that creates the most daylight between them.